The Pitfalls Of An Abrasive Personality: Causes And Consequences

 There are many types of personalities we interact with in society, and being humans, we co-live and tolerate each other.
-But an abrasive personality is the type you don’t want to have anything to do with.

-As an introverted person who does not like loudness and likes to maintain my personal boundaries, I recognize abrasive people really quickly and shake them off, then keep them at arm’s length.
+As an introverted person who does not like loudness and likes to maintain my personal boundaries, I recognize abrasive people quickly and shake them off, then keep them at arm’s length.

 In this article, we will discuss in detail, the abrasive personality – its prevalence, characteristics, factors that enhance it, and how to cope with them.